traebracy/traebracy/README.md

-- do fizzbuzz for the languages you already know which include, python, java, html, css, javascript, c++ (wip)
+- do fizzbuzz for the languages you already know, which include python, java, html, css, javascript, c++ (wip)

+- Almost ready to revise my GitHub repo's.